The Population Health theme aims to prevent ill-health, reduce health inequalities and improve health across the life-course.

-- Understanding the biological, environmental and social causes of disease, including the determinants of health risk behaviours.
+- understanding the biological, environmental and psychosocial causes of disease and determinants of health risk behaviours.

-- Designing, developing and testing services and interventions to improve population health and healthcare quality.
+- designing, developing and testing interventions to improve health, healthcare quality and safety.

-Population health has four sub-themes that intersect, providing opportunities for new collaborations and large-scale programme and centre grants.
+The Population Health five sub-themes provide opportunities for new collaborations and large-scale programme and centre grants.
 In addition, the sub-themes have significant areas of overlap and alignment with the other College research themes.

 - Healthcare Quality and Safety

-- To develop strategic linkages with the other College research themes, thereby addressing the complex interactions between genetics, development, and life events and lifestyles, and determining how these factors influence the quality and length of life, and develop and tailor interventions to individual needs.
+- Develop strategic links with the other College research themes, thereby addressing the complex interactions between genetics, development and behaviour, to determine how these factors influence health, in order to develop and tailor interventions to individual needs.

-- To facilitate the pursuit of funding to better understand casual pathways and develop effective and efficient strategies for prevention of ill-health and tackling lifestyles that lead to disease.
+- Facilitate the pursuit of funding to better understand causal pathways and develop effective and efficient strategies for prevention of ill-health and tackling behaviours that lead to disease.

-- To develop a network of expertise on bio-informatics and statistics that encourage joint working on shared research priorities to develop capacity and skill in big data approaches that combine biomedical and population science approaches for the improvement of population health outcomes.
+- Develop a network of expertise on bio-informatics and statistics that encourage joint working on shared research priorities, and develop capacity and skills in big data approaches that combine biomedical and population science approaches for the improvement of population health outcomes.

-- To facilitate cross-disciplinary collaborations between population health scientists and researchers in areas such as physical and engineering sciences, computing, pharmacy and biosciences to advance and apply new technologies and methodologies for exposure and outcome measurement.
+- Facilitate cross-disciplinary collaborations between population health scientists, industry and researchers in areas such as physical and engineering sciences, computing, pharmacy and biosciences to advance and apply new technologies, methodologies and outcome measurement.

-- To attain and sustain international leadership and excellence in population health research, innovation, education and community engagement and deliver translation, knowledge transfer and impact from research across the College of Biomedical and Life Sciences.
+- Attain and sustain international leadership and excellence in population health research, innovation, education and community engagement and deliver knowledge transfer and impact from research across the College of Biomedical and Life Sciences.